Clinical Core Laboratory Services

 The Specimen Collection Facility provides patient instruction for self-collection of multiple specimen types as well as processing support for the Department of Laboratory Medicine.

-Central Processing receives, triages, and processes all blood and body fluid specimens from throughout the Mayo Rochester campus, as well as from Mayo Medical Laboratories and other satellite laboratories in the local area.
+Central Processing receives, triages, and processes all blood and body fluid specimens from throughout the Mayo Rochester campus, as well as from Mayo Clinic Laboratories and other satellite laboratories in the local area.

 Hospital Clinical Laboratories